creativeArtie/Writer-Studio/README.md

 symbol `|` are optional, and will be replace by the web page path or the section title if none is found.

+### Agenda
+Agenda marks parts of the document to be work on later.
+There are two types of agendas, in text or a single line.

+In text agenda uses the following syntax `{@text}` while a single line of agenda uses the following syntax:

+    !! to do text

 ## Notes

 Note has the following syntax: